Jasper National Park Red Chairs

 Where did the Red Chair idea come from?

-Our friends at Gros Morne National Park installed 18 sets of chairs around their park almost two years ago.
+Our friends at Gros Morne National Park installed 18 sets of chairs around their park.
 Visitors have been seeking them out and sharing their chair adventures ever since.
 The program is now growing to include a number of other national parks, and Jasper is one of them.